Honors Projects and Courses

 Please review the sample projects by following the link below.
 Your proposal must include a description of your project, the process you will follow and a specific timeline of when you will meet with your mentor and turn your project in.
 Please use the samples posted below as a guideline.
 To learn more or submit an application please follow the links below.

-- Honors Project Samples
+Honors Project Application Examples

 Institutional Review Board Information